“How much protein is enough?”

 As you can see, protein need not make up a significant portion of our total caloric intake.
 In fact, for most individuals, protein intake should be between 10-35% of your total caloric intake.
 As a general rule, keep your protein intake around 3-4 servings per day (a typical serving equals the size of a deck of cards) and you’ll be supporting your efforts to conceive.

 Bottom line: Get enough protein, but don’t overdo things with a high-protein diet.

 Before we dive into the best protein sources for fertility, it’s important to note that few foods deliver just protein.
-Some protein-rich foods contain health-promoting nutrients like vitamins, minerals, and fiber, while other protein-rich foods contain potentially harmful components like saturated fats and nitrites.
+Some protein-rich foods contain health-promoting nutrients like vitamins, minerals, antioxidants, and fiber, while other protein-rich foods contain potentially harmful components like cholesterol, saturated fats, and nitrites.

 A few examples regarding protein sources and their additional constituents include:

-6 slices of bacon contains 24 grams of protein but also 1200mg of sodium in addition to nitrites and other preservatives.
+6 slices of bacon contain 24 grams of protein but also 1200mg of sodium in addition to nitrites and other preservatives.

 3-ounces of 85% lean ground beef contains 15 grams of protein but also contains 5 grams of saturated fat.